neondatabase/website/content/guides/azure-todo-static-web-app.md

 ## Summary

-In this guide, we've built a simple todo application using Azure Static Web Apps and Neon Postgres.
-We've covered the following key steps:
+In this guide, you've built a simple todo application using Azure Static Web Apps and Neon Postgres.
+You've covered the following key steps:

-1. Setting up the development environment with Azure Static Web Apps and Neon Postgres
+1. Setting up your development environment with Azure Static Web Apps and Neon Postgres.
-2. Creating the frontend of the todo app with HTML, CSS, and JavaScript
+2. Creating the frontend of your todo app with HTML, CSS, and JavaScript.
-3. Setting up Azure Functions to handle API requests and interact with the Neon Postgres database
+3. Setting up Azure Functions to handle API requests and interact with the Neon Postgres database.
-4. Testing the app locally and deploying it to Azure
+4. Testing your app locally and deploying it to Azure.

 By combining Azure Static Web Apps with Neon Postgres, you can build powerful data-driven applications that are fast, reliable, and scalable.
 Azure Static Web Apps provides a robust hosting platform for static assets and serverless APIs, while Neon Postgres offers a serverless database solution that scales with your application.
 Together, they provide a seamless development experience for building modern web applications.

-We hope this guide has been helpful in getting you started with Azure Static Web Apps and Neon Postgres.
+This guide should have helped you get started with Azure Static Web Apps and Neon Postgres.
 As a next step, you can look at [Neon Authorize](/docs/guides/neon-authorize) to add authentication and authorization to your app, allowing users to securely log in and manage their own todo lists.

 ## Additional Resources